 SEQUENCE FOR REPLACEMENT

 Having had a spare gearbox re-conditioned I thought it was time to try it out.
-I believe all spare major items should be tested in the car first, that way you know they will work when needed.
+I like to test all major items carried as spares with the car, that way you know they will work when needed.
 I hope not to teach anyone to suck eggs but will include a fair bit of detail to help newcomers to the Austin Ruby.

 Drain the gearbox.
 Remove all mats, carpets and the rubber tunnel cover, store in a safe place.
 Remove the ten screws (PHOTO 1) that retain the two floor panels in place.
 Retain them in a container that keeps them in the position they have come from.
 I use a cardboard box with suitable holes punched in.
-I do this because mine are odd lengths and have various washers that have bedded into the floor panels.
+This is necessary as mine are odd lengths and have various washers that have bedded into the floor panels.

-Remove gear stick by unscrewing the collar under the gearshift pattern dome.
+Remove gear stick by unscrewing the collar under the gear shift pattern dome.
 Remove lower floor panel, taking care not to scratch the paint!
-In my case I taped the hand break lever handle to the lever to facilitate getting the hand break lever boot and floor panel off in one piece.
+In my case I taped the hand brake lever handle to the lever to facilitate getting the hand brake lever boot and floor panel off in one piece.
 Remove brake and clutch pedals.
 Remove upper floor pan.
 Refit the pedal retaining nuts and bolts to the levers for safekeeping.
 Disconnect the speedometer cable from the gearbox and speedometer; take this opportunity to give it a good look over and lubrication.

 Remove the near side bracket that holds the body to the chassis (PHOTO 3), three bolts to chassis and one to the body, retain any packing piece found.
 Re-fit the gear lever, remove the eight nuts holding the gear box to the crankcase.
 Protect the floor in front of the passenger seat, that is where the gearbox will end up, I used newspaper again.